Wisconsin Laws and Incentives

 A state excise tax is imposed on the use of alternative fuels.
-Alternative fuels include liquefied petroleum gas (LPG or propane), compressed natural gas (CNG), and liquefied natural gas (LNG).
-The current tax rates are as follows: $0.226 per gallon of propane; $0.247 per gasoline gallon equivalent (GGE) of CNG; and $0.197 per GGE of LNG.
+Alternative fuels include propane and natural gas.
+The current tax rates are as follows: $0.226 per gallon of propane; $0.247 per gasoline gallon equivalent (GGE) of compressed natural gas; and $0.197 per GGE of liquefied natural gas.
 No tax is imposed on alternative fuels used by the U.S. government or its agencies (when presented with a valid exemption certificate) or on vehicles used for urban mass transportation of passengers.
 For more information, see the Wisconsin Department of Revenue Alternate Fuel Tax website.

 Alternative Fuel License

 Any person acting as an alternative fuels dealer must hold a valid alternative fuel license and certificate from the Wisconsin Department of Administration.
-Except for alternative fuels that a dealer delivers into a fuel supply tank of any motor vehicle in the state, no person may use alternative fuels in the state unless the person holds a valid alternative fuel license or an authorized supplier has delivered the alternative fuel.
+No person may use alternative fuels in the state unless the person holds a valid alternative fuel license or an authorized supplier has delivered the alternative fuel.
 For more information, see the Wisconsin Department of Revenue License, Permit and Registration Services website.
-(Reference Wisconsin Statutes 78.47)

-Volkswagen Settlement Allocation
+Volkswagen (VW) Settlement Allocation

-The Wisconsin Department of Administration (DOA) may use funds awarded to Wisconsin through the Volkswagen Clean Air Act Civil Settlement (Settlement) to replace vehicles in the state fleet.
-The DOA will also establish a grant program for the replacement of public transit vehicles, with preference for projects that assist commuters.
-Funds must be administered in accordance with the Settlement guidelines.
-(Reference Assembly Bill 64, 2017, and Wisconsin Statutes 16.047)
+The Wisconsin Department of Administration (DOA) may use funds awarded to Wisconsin through the VW Environmental Mitigation Trust to replace vehicles in the state fleet.
+The DOA will also establish a grant program for alternative fuels, electric vehicle charging stations, and the replacement of school buses.
+For more information, see the DOA VW Mitigation Program website.

 Renewable Fuel Sales Volume Goals

 The Wisconsin Legislature sets goals for minimum annual renewable fuel sales volumes based on annual renewable fuel volumes required under the federal Renewable Fuel Standard.
-On an annual basis, the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP), in cooperation with the Department of Commerce, the Department of Revenue, and the Energy Office, must determine whether the annual goals for the previous year were met.
+On an annual basis, the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP), in cooperation with the Department of Commerce, the Department of Revenue, and the Office of Innovation, must determine whether the annual goals for the previous year were met.
 If the goals were not met, DATCP must issue a report assessing the causes.
 If DATCP determines that the goals are likely to be met, it must establish requirements that may include the following:

 Sustainable Biofuels Production Practices

 The Wisconsin Bioenergy Council (Council) must identify voluntary best management practices for sustainable biomass and biofuels production.
 The Council must report its findings, at least biennially, to agencies and private parties that assist biofuel feedstocks and biofuels producers.
-(Reference Wisconsin Statutes 93.47)

 Biodiesel is defined as a fuel comprised of mono-alkyl esters of long chain fatty acids derived from vegetable oils or animal fats, either in pure form or mixed in any combination with petroleum-based diesel fuel.
 The definition of biodiesel is expanded for purposes of existing provisions that encourage alternative fuels use in state-owned vehicles.
-(Reference Wisconsin Statutes 16.045(1)(c))

 Biodiesel Labeling Requirement